RBGKew/bioinfo-utils/docs/KewHPC/Transfer_data_via_sftp.md

 #### From MacOS / Linux
 [FileZilla](https://filezilla-project.org) works the same on as on Windows but for larger files or whole directories you can use rsync via the terminal.

-Copying to kewhpc:
+Copying to KewHPC:

 	rsync -avP /local/file/or/directory username@kewhpc.ad.kew.org://directory/to/copy/to

-Copying from kewhpc:
+Copying from KewHPC:

 	rsync -avP username@kewhpc.ad.kew.org://file/or/directory/to/copy /local/destination/for/files